umbraco/UmbracoDocs/Reference/Templating/index.md

 ## Templating technology

-In Umbraco V8 there is now only one type of templating technology:

-* MVC (views)
+Umbraco V8 uses ASP.Net MVC Views for implementing templates.

 :::note
- The WebForms (masterpages) and dynamic razor approaches to templating are still available in Umbraco 7, but are now no longer supported in Umbraco 8.
+ The WebForms (masterpages) and Dynamic Razor approaches to templating are still available in Umbraco V7, but have been completely removed in Umbraco V8.
 :::